 The owner of the electronics is responsible for pickup and delivery arrangements.
 Sorry, we don't have the capacity for house calls.
 Any piece that has not been picked up 90 days after notification of completed refurbishment will be considered abandoned.

-NOTHING LEAVES THIS SHOP UNLESS IT IS IN
+NOTHING LEAVES THIS SHOP UNLESS

 METICULOUS WORKING ORDER!